SaiKiran23022002/RESULT-MANAGEMENT-SYSTEM/readMe.md

 # Result Management System

-We have to develop a result management systemm using 'nodejs' where a student can login to view his result and a teacher can login and register to manage the results.
+I have developed a result management systemm using 'nodejs' where a student can login to view his result and a teacher can login and register to manage the results.
 The teacher can also add, view, edit and delete the results of that particular student.

 ## Dependencies Installed